 Our Current and On-Demand Webinars

-Vanderbilt University School of Nursing
+University of Florida

 Supported by an educational grant

 Asthma is the most common chronic lung disease in children.
 According to the CDC, it affects approximately 6 million children in the US.
 The principal aims of asthma management in childhood are to obtain symptom control that allows individuals to engage in unrestricted physical activities and to normalize lung function.
 This Asthma webinar series focuses on correct diagnosis, appropriate pharmacology, delivery systems and continual assessment.